Ballcapz/314final_game_project/READEME.md

 TODO:
-1. Fix the 2nd player, it is not moving
-		-- make the control all in one place instead of seperate, put p2 pos into ebx,ecx? or something
 ----------------- IDEAS --------------------
-Teleport from a letter to an unknown place, both characters have to be on a letter to teleport
+Teleport from a letter to an unknown place, when one p teleports, the other matching letter dissappears

 one health bar for both players, lose health by touching ^ (spikes)